 - Cost-Effective: DIY options use affordable materials, saving you money.

-Before You Build: Planning Your DIY Pet Gate for Cats
+Before You Build: Planning Your Cat Gate

 First, let’s plan.
 A few minutes of preparation ensures a smooth build.